 Farmers also has a unique feature called incident forgiveness, which goes above the accident forgiveness offered by most other insurance companies in the United States.
 Incident forgiveness can forgive accidents and things like speeding tickets.
 With Farmers, a single mistake may not lead to higher insurance premiums – whether it’s an at-fault accident or a speeding ticket.

-Allstate America’s third-largest insurance company, with approximately twice the market share as Farmers.
+Allstate is America’s third-largest insurance company, with approximately twice the market share as Farmers.
 Allstate is available in all 50 states.

-Allstate is a publicly-traded company.
+Allstate is a publicly traded company.
 And, like Farmers, Allstate operates through captive agents, which means Allstate agents only represent one company instead of multiple companies.
 You can also obtain Allstate car insurance online.

 Allstate is well-rated for claims satisfaction.
 It offers average to high pricing compared to most competitors.
 However, Allstate is also known for offering an extensive range of discounts: they offer more discounts than Farmers, Progressive, and other major providers, including discounts for students, good drivers, and more.